Adolph Kiefer: Business career

 In 1947, he established Adolph Kiefer & Associates, Inc. in Chicago, which has provided swimmers with training, safety, and competition equipment.
-His Brother, Edward Kiefer, was responsible for the development of the nylon tank suit in 1948. and debuted the first nylon swimsuit supplied to the U.S. Olympic Swim Team—a marked improvement over the wool and cotton suits available at the time.
+His brother, Edward Kiefer, was responsible for the development of the nylon tank suit in 1948 and debuted the first nylon swimsuit supplied to the U.S. Olympic Swim Team—a marked improvement over the wool and cotton suits available at the time.
+In 1966 he patented the first design for a no-wave, non-turbulence racing lane, a product that influenced future lane line design.

-After observing seahorses during a scuba dive off the Florida keys, Adolph began to regard these marvelous creatures as his aquatic brethren and was further inspired to use seahorse imagery in company branding.

-Kiefer subsequently devoted himself to community service, combining swimming and philanthropy in innovative ways.
+Kiefer subsequently devoted himself to community service, combining swimming and philanthropy.
+In national service to the community, he was appointed to John F. Kennedy’s Presidential Commission on Fitness and Industry in 1960, and served in the role in two other presidential administrations.

 In the 1960s he worked with Mayor Richard J. Daley to build swimming-pools across the inner city of Chicago, providing the facilities needed for thousands of children to learn to swim.
-Kiefer actively supported Swim Across America, a nonprofit organization that raises funds for cancer research, and participated in SAA public swimming events well into his 70s and 80s.
+Kiefer actively supported Swim Across America, (SAA) a nonprofit organization that raises funds for cancer research, and participated in SAA public swimming events well into his 70s and 80s.

-Later life
+Honors

 Kiefer was an "Honor Swimmer" member of the inaugural class inducted into the International Swimming Hall of Fame in 1965.

-In 1966 he patented the first design for a no-wave, non-turbulence racing lane.
+He was inducted into the University of Texas Hall of Fame in 1982.
+In 2013 USA Swimming named Kiefer the "father of American swimming" in recognition of his contributions to the national swimming community.

 In 2008 Kiefer celebrated his 90th birthday in Omaha at the 2008 U.S. Swimming Olympic Trials, where he awarded medals for the 200-meter backstroke.
 On June 27, 2012, he celebrated his birthday again in Omaha at the 2012 U.S. Swimming Olympic Trials—by awarding the medals for the 200-meter backstroke.
-In 2013 USA Swimming named Kiefer the "father of American swimming" in recognition of his contributions to American swimming.